MykolaTrofimchuk/Survive-If-You-Can-2024/README.md

 3. **Liskov Substitution Principle (LSP)**: Objects of a superclass should be replaceable with objects of a subclass without affecting the functionality.
 This principle is adhered to by using interfaces such as `IShooting` and implementing them in classes like `Bullet`.
 4. **Interface Segregation Principle (ISP)**: Many client-specific interfaces are better than one general-purpose interface.
 This principle is reflected in the separation of concerns between interfaces and their implementations, such as the `IShooting` interface.
 5. **Dependency Inversion Principle (DIP)**: High-level modules should not depend on low-level modules; both should depend on abstractions.
 For example, the `ShootingFactory` depends on the `IShooting` interface, not on the concrete `Bullet` class.
+6. **Encapsulation**: Class fields are made private or protected, and access to them is provided through public methods.
+This helps to hide implementation details and reduce the likelihood of errors.
+7. **DRY (Don't Repeat Yourself)**: The code is organized to avoid duplication.
+For example, the methods for player and zombie movement are clearly separated and do not duplicate each other.

 ## Design Patterns